Biden and Harris visit Atlanta after shooting rampage, vowing to stand against racism and xenophobia

 Harris, speaking briefly, focused her remarks on thanking the staff.
 “You do this work on behalf of people you’ll never meet,” Harris said.
 “On behalf of people who will never know your names.”

-The visit had a far different tone than one by Biden’s predecessor a year ago, where Trump downplayed the seriousness of the virus, saying it was similar to the seasonal flu and inaccurately claimed that the country had a robust capacity to test people for the virus.
+The visit had a far different tone than one by Biden’s predecessor a year ago, in which Trump downplayed the seriousness of the virus, saying it was similar to the seasonal flu and inaccurately claimed that the country had a robust capacity to test people for the virus.

 “Anybody that wants a test can get a test.
 That’s what the bottom line is,” Trump said during his visit.